google-research/multinerf/README.md

-# MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and Raw-NeRF.
+# MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and Raw NeRF.

 *This is not an officially supported Google product.*